Rebecca Prisecaru 2028 Setter Indoor Volleyball Recruit Canada

 Now, let’s get into ‘How to’ do it.

-Create a List of Schools.
+Step 1: Create a List of Schools.
 Research Canadian Universities/Colleges With Volleyball Programs

 The first step is to decide where you want to study and play.
 Make a list of universities and colleges in Canada that have volleyball programs.